Welcome to the Computer Vision and Multimedia Lab website.

 FIRST ORDER: statues of virtues separate bas-reliefs representing apostles and saints.

-first order Ark of St. Augustine Front side: four pillars are decorated with the three theological virtues (Faith, Hope, and Charity) and Religion.
+Front side: four pillars are decorated with the three theological virtues (Faith, Hope, and Charity) and Religion.
 From left, between Faith and Hope, there are the apostles St. Peter and St. John; between Hope and Charity, there are the apostles St. James and St. Andrew; between Charity and Religion, there are the apostles Thomas and Bartholomew.

 Rear side: four pillars are decorated with the four cardinal virtues (Prudence, Justice, Temperance, and Fortitude).
 From left, between Prudence and Justice, there are the apostles Philip and Matthew; between Justice and Temperance, there are the apostles James of Alphaeus and Simon; between Temperance and Fortitude, there are the apostles Thaddeus and Matthias.